AJChapman/acthpa-website/site/events/corryong-2020.md

 - Kari Ellis in 3rd, at 51.47km with 76.9 lead-out kms, currently in 21st place overall,
 - Johno Quinn in 23rd, at 41.03km, currently in 31st place overall,
 - Alistair Dickie in 26th, at 40.17km, narrowly missing out on 1st place in Fun class, currently in 39th place overall, and 2nd place in Fun class,
+- Cameron Lawrence in 40th, at 29.96km,
 - Alex Chapman in 46th, at 26.09km, currently in 59th place overall, and
 - Phil Robinson in 52nd, at 16.37km, currently in 62nd place overall.

+### Task 3

+[Task 3 was a 62.98km race](http://xc.highcloud.net/task_result.html?comPk=287&tasPk=1266) to Walwa, then back via Lighthouse.
+It was won by Kari Ellis on an Ozone Enzo 3 in a time of 2:01:18.
+The task highlight was traversing the length of Pine Mountain and back again, with many pilots finding convergence over the mountain.
+35 pilots made it to goal.

+The Canberra pilots' results were:

+- Kari Ellis in 1st, in a time of 2:01:18,
+- Johno Quinn in 22nd, in a time of 2:42:56,
+- Alex Chapman in 41st, at 56.14,
+- Alistair Dickie in 47th, at 51.23km,
+- Phil Robinson in 53rd, at 49.57km,
+- Cameron Lawrence in 56th, at 44.87km.

 ### Task 4